vimeo/psalm/docs/issues.md

 ### MissingParamType

-Emitted when a function paramter has no type information associated with it
+Emitted when a function parameter has no type information associated with it

 ```php
 function foo($a) : void {}